werdnakof/DatabaseNotes/12_-_Parallel_Databases.md

 P
 ![](https://github.com/werdnakof/DatabaseNotes/blob/master/images/state-diag-part.png?raw=true)

-## Dealing with Failures
+## Dealing with Failures/Recoveries

 C and Ps can fail during a commit.
-- Other nodes will time out while waiting for the next message from the failed node, and invoke a **_termination protocol_**
+- **_Termination protocol_** is invoked when other nodes time out while waiting for the next message from the failed node
-- When failed node restarts, it tries to resolve the state of the commit by invoking **_recovery protocol_**
+- **_Recovery protocol_** is invoked when failed node restarts, it tries to resolve the current state of the commit
 - The protocols' behaviours depends on the state the node were when they failed.

 ### Termination Protocol (Coordinator)